whitfin/local-cluster/README.md

   ]
 end
 ```

-Whilst you can also call `LocalCluster.start/1` directly inside tests that start
-clusters, initialization this way will avoid potential issues with your node name
-changing after your app tree has already started (and so is recommended).
-It also
-helps with the fact that test order isn't guaranteed, and so `LocalCluster.start/1`
-sometimes bloats the size of your actual test code.

 This library itself uses this setup, so you can copy/paste as needed or use as an
 example when integrating into your own codebase.